Uninett/Argus/docs/user-manual.rst

 -  If you want the table to display only incidents that came from a **specific monitoring system(s)**:

-   1. Click on the *Sources input field*.
+   1. Click on the *Sources* selector.

    2. In the drop-down that appears, you can see all available source systems.
 Click on the preferred one.

-   3. Press *Enter*.
 The newly selected *source system* will appear in the input field.

-   4. Repeat the process if you want to filter by several monitoring systems.
+   3. Repeat the process if you want to filter by several monitoring systems.

--  If you want the table to display incidents from **any monitoring system**, leave the *Sources field* empty.
+-  If you want the table to display incidents from **any monitoring system**, leave the *Sources* field empty.

 Filter by tags
 ^^^^^^^^^^^^^^